Scrooge McDuck

+Barks has mentioned in interviews and correspondence that the character of Scrooge was inspired by Uncle Bim, the rich uncle from Sidney Smith’s The Gumps, as well as American industrialist John D. Rockefeller..
 McDuck was initially characterized as a greedy miser and antihero (similar to Dickens' original Scrooge character).
 However, in later appearances, he has often been portrayed as a thrifty hero, adventurer, and explorer.
-He was originally created by Barks as an antagonist for Donald Duck, first appearing in the 1947 story Christmas on Bear Mountain (Four Color #178).
+He was originally created by Barks as an antagonist for Donald Duck, first appearing in the 1947 story "Christmas on Bear Mountain" (Four Color #178).
 However, McDuck's popularity grew so large that he became a major figure in the Donald Duck universe.
 In 1952, he received his own comic book series, called Uncle Scrooge, originally published from 1952–1984, and has had various revivals over the years (as have other Disney comic lines).
 The most recent revival, by IDW Publishing, ran from 2015 to 2020.

 Scrooge was most famously drawn by his creator Carl Barks, and then later by Don Rosa.
-Like other Disney franchise characters, Scrooge McDuck has gained international popularity, resulting in literature that's often translated into other languages.
+Like other Disney franchise characters, Scrooge McDuck has gained international popularity, resulting in literature that is often translated into other languages.
 The comics have remained Scrooge's primary medium, although he has also appeared in animated feature films and television programs, most extensively in the TV series DuckTales (1987–1990), and its reboot (2017–2021), as the main protagonist of both series.